tomekstrzeszkowski/api-gateway/README.md

 curl localhost:8080/echo -H "X-Encrypted-Request: fail"
 ```

-Customized E2E encryption, the gateway encrypts the request body before sending
+Customized E2E encryption ensures that the gateway encrypts the request body
-the data.
-The external server decodes that data, add some extra text and encode
+before sending the data.
+The external server decodes the data, adds some extra
-it again.
-The gateway reads the response and decode it, therefore, you should
+text, and encodes it again.
+The gateway reads the response and decodes it.
-see the additional data added by external server.
-Gateway use its own private key
+Therefore, you should see the additional data added by the external server.
+The gateway uses its own private key for decrypting data and the public PEM
-for decrypting data, and public pem imported from external server for encrypting
+imported from the external server for encrypting data.
+The same process is
-data.
-Same thing is done for the external server, thanks to this private keys
+applied on the external server.
+Thanks to this approach, private keys are
-are never shared, only public.pem are exchanged.
+never shared, only public PEM files are exchanged.
 ```
 curl -X POST localhost:8080/e2e -d "param1=value1&param2=value2"
 ```